Proper websites, done properly

 • Colour vision deficiency (colour blindness).

 There are four kinds of red-green colour vision deficiency (people who have either few or no red or green colour cones in their eyes), two kinds of blue-yellow colour vision deficiency (people who have either few or no blue or yellow colour cones in their eyes), and two kinds of monochromatic colour vision deficiency (people who see no colours other than shades of grey).
+There are (currently) five colour themes to choose from for this site, which hopefully will cover many use cases.
+These should all meet contrast requirements and help users with colour vision deficiencies use this site without issue.

 • Touch targets.